citation-js/plugin-software-formats/README.md

 Alternatively, the entry can have `_cff_mainReference` set to `true`, but that is mainly used for round-tripping.

+To specify the preferred citation, pass the entry ID in the `preferred` option.

+To generate CFF `1.1.0` output, pass `'1.1.0'` to the `cffVersion` option.

 You can also specify the message, a mandatory part of every CFF file.
 By default, the message is: